 Make your firm one of the Oregon State Bar’s Partners in Sustainability!

 The Oregon State Bar and the Sustainable Future Section are pleased to present the OSB Partners in Sustainability Program, which provides recognition for Oregon law offices that adopt certain practices to reduce the energy, resources, and toxic chemicals required to operate the office.
-The criteria to qualify as a Partner in Sustainability are here.
+The criteria to qualify as a Partner in Sustainability are here (revised 2014).
 The related model law office sustainability policy is here.

 The Partners Program is open to law offices of any size.
 A law firm may qualify one or more of its offices.
 To become a Partner, a law office must submit an application certifying compliance with the Partners Program criteria.
 A firm may complete an application, using this form, and submit it at any time and join the list of the Oregon State Bar’s Partners in Sustainability.
 Your self-certification is valid for the year in which it is accepted by the Section and the following year.
 You will need to re-certify biennually in order to continue to be recognized as a Partner.

 OSB Sustainability Partners will be recognized in the following ways: